kevin-brown/blog.kevin-brown.com/_drafts/future-of-select2.markdown

 Select2 maintains all of the documentation for a version within a single page, which has resulted in a page full of generalized examples with sparse documentation for the API and a minimal change log between versions.
+This has proven to be problematic, primarily because the documentation is not easy to navigate and often was not correct, containing many examples that demonstrated basic options that could be passed into Select2, but was missing some of the more complex but common examples.

 ### Testing